 “Structuring training to reflect the information which needs to be learnt, and in a way which applies this information to each individual ensures it is as effective as possible.
 Ensuring the training is engaging and interactive reinforces the retention of this information, and the use of ‘scenario-based’ training allows our staff to put this information into practice in a controlled environment before applying it in their daily roles.”

 Supported Living Manager

-Dan started as a support worker, educating and developing to achieve an NVQ level 3 diploma in health and social care and becoming an assistant manager, for a residential home for children with learning disabilities, epilepsy and challenging behaviour.
+Dan started his career as a support worker in a residential home for children with learning disabilities, epilepsy, autism and challenging behaviour.

-Dan continued to develop and joined Cavendish Care in 2016, into the position of House manager, for one of our supported living houses.
+Dan continued to further his career and joined Cavendish Care in 2016 as a House Manager for one of our supported living houses.

-Since joining Dan has completed his NVQ level 5 diploma in leadership for Health and Social care, for both adults and children’s.
-Undertaken and completed a level 3&4 diet specialist nutritional course to become the nutritionist within the company and completing an instructor course to be able to teach PROACT-SCIPr-UK®.
+Since joining Dan has completed his NVQ Level 5 Diploma in Leadership for Health and Social Care, for both adults and children.
+He has also accomplished a Level 3 & 4 Diet Specialist Nutritional course to become company’s “in house” nutritionist; Dan has also completed an instructor course to be able to teach PROACT-SCIPr-UK®.

-“I am very excited to help promote the ethos within PROACT-SCIP-r-UK® and help develop the staff’s understanding of behaviours to ensure we provide the highest quality of care for the people we support.
-I am very passionate to continually improve our working practises and help promote the individuality of the people in our care, ensuring a person centred approach is upheld”
+“I am very excited to promote the ethos of PROACT-SCIPr-UK® and help Cavendish staff improve their knowledge and understanding of behaviours, to ensure we provide the highest quality of care for our clients.
+I am very passionate about what we do here at Cavendish Care.
+I’m glad I can be part of a team that want to continually improve our working practices and help promote the individuality of the people in our care, ensuring a person centred approach is upheld.”